 - There are extra steps involved for foreign UAS operators.

-- To gain approval, you must sufficiently demonstrate what safety measures are in place in regards to technology and skills of the operator.
+- To gain approval, you must sufficiently demonstrate what safety measures are in place in regards to the technology and skills of the operator.
 Part of this demonstration involves explaining in detail what safety risks you expect to face.
 The FAA expressly says that if you leave this out, your request will be denied.

 What are the Waivers I can Request?